alan-turing-institute/python-project-template/README.md

 python -m pip install copier
 ```

-Then, run the following command to start the template configuration:
+Then, run the following command to start the template configuration (but replace `my-package-name` with the name of your package):

 ```
 copier copy gh:alan-turing-institute/python-project-template my-package-name